TrevStoke/Trainex/docs/preliminary_specification.md

 Lists those assessments that represent training plan completion, showing their associated plans, mentors, supervisors and grade summaries.

+##	Retrain Reminders

+###	List Retrain Reminders

+Produce a list of retrain reminders, optionally specifying the number of months' advanced warning required.
+(A per trainee version of this list is available when viewing more trainee details.)
+The generic version of this list is presumably more or less the same as a 'Retraining Report'.

+###	Delete a Retrain Reminder

+As retrain reminders are not part of the historical assessment record, they may be freely deleted, although a suitable warning should be issued that such a deletion cannot be undone.
+(This operation will likely be available from both the general list and trainee-specific list of retrain reminders.)

+###	Create a New Retrain Reminder

+Retrain reminders are normally created automatically as a consequence of a trainee's completion of a training plan for which there are retraining details specified, but it is possible to manually create a retrain reminder for a specific trainee.
+(This operation will most likely be available from the view more trainee details page.)

 ##	Reports

 ###	Produce a Retraining Report

 The report lists all active trainees who are now due (or overdue) to be assigned to a training plan.

+#	Suggested UI Structure

+-	Dashboard
+	-	Personnel Management
+		-	Employees (tabs: 'list active', 'list inactive')
+			-	Create employee [side nav, 'list active' tab only]
+			-	Edit employee [row nav]
+			-	More [row nav]
+				-	Activate employee [side nav, if employee is inactive]
+				-	Deactivate employee [side nav, if employee is active]
+		-	Trainees (tabs: 'list active', 'list inactive')
+			-	Create trainee [side nav, 'list active' tab only]
+			-	More [row nav] ('list associated plans', 'list associated retrain reminders')
+				-	Assign trainee to plan [side nav, if trainee is active]
+				-	Generate assessment sheet [side nav, if trainee is active]
+				-	Submit assessment [side nav, if trainee is active]
+				-	View assessment history, full or completions only [side nav, active or inactive]
+					-	More, including grade detail [row nav]
+				-	Activate trainee [side nav, if trainee is inactive]
+				-	Deactivate trainee [side nav, if trainee is active]
+				-	Deassign trainee from plan [plan row nav]
+				-	Create retrain reminder [side nav, if trainee is active]
+				-	Delete retrain reminder [reminder row nav]
+		-	Mentors
+			-	Create mentor [side nav, 'list active' tab only]
+			-	More [row nav]
+				-	Activate mentor [side nav, if mentor is inactive]
+				-	Deactivate mentor [side nav, if mentor is active]
+		-	Supervisors
+			-	Create supervisor [side nav, 'list active' tab only]
+			-	More [row nav]
+				-	Activate supervisor [side nav, if supervisor is inactive]
+				-	Deactivate supervisor [side nav, if supervisor is active]
+	-	Plan Management
+		-	Common Skills ('list all')
+			-	Create common skill [side nav]
+			-	Delete common skill [row nav]
+			-	Edit common skill [row nav]
+		-	Plans (tabs: 'list active', 'list inactive')
+			-	Create plan [side nav, 'list active' tab only]
+			-	Create skill for recently created plan [side nav, 'list active' tab only]
+			-	Edit plan [row nav]
+			-	More [row nav] ('list associated skills')
+				-	Activate plan [side nav, if plan is inactive]
+				-	Deactivate plan [side nav, if plan is active]
+				-	Edit skill [row nav]
+		-	Retrain Reminders ('list due soon and overdue')
+			-	List all [side nav]
+			-	Create reminder [side nav]
+			-	Delete reminder [row nav]

 #	Algorithm Notes